• Skip to primary navigation

 Print Recipe Pin Recipe

-Unniyappam is a spongy sweet fritters made by steaming a batter of rice, jaggery, banana in paniyaram mould.
-Unniyappam is a traditional festive recipe that is relished as breakfast and as a snack.
+Unniyappam is a sweet snack popular in Kerala.
+Unniyappam is a traditional festive recipe that is relished as breakfast or as a snack.
+Learn Unniyappam the easy way with step by step pictures.

 AuthorSharmilee J